tcherrie/Hiped/README.md

 $$ m(a,x) = \sum_{i}^n  P_i(\omega_i(x)) f_i(a),$$

-and extend the interpolation domain recursively, by defining a rooted tree of interpolations :
+and extend the interpolation domain recursively by defining a rooted tree of interpolations :

 $$ m(a,x) = \sum_{i}^n  P_i(\omega_i(x)) m_i(a,x)$$